The Family Educational Rights and Privacy Act (FERPA) Viterbo University Policy

 Review of Official Records

 The FERPA law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if the decisions of the hearing panels are unacceptable.
 The registrar at Viterbo University has been designated by the institution to coordinate the inspection and review procedures for student education records, including admissions, personal, academic and financial files, and academic, cooperative education, and placement records.
 Students wishing to review their education records must make written requests to the registrar listing the item or items of interest.
 Only records covered by the Act will be made available within 45 days of the request.
-Students may have copies made of their records with certain exceptions, (e.g., a copy of the academic record for which a financial "hold" exists, or a transcript of an original or source document that exists elsewhere.)
+Students may have copies made of their records with certain exceptions, (e.g., a transcript of an original or source document that exists elsewhere.)
 These copies will be made at the students' expense at prevailing rates.
 Education records do not include records of instructional, administrative, and educational personnel which are sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute, records of the law enforcement unit, student health records, employment records or alumni records.
 Health records, however, may be reviewed by physicians of the students' choosing.

 Students may not inspect and review the following as outlined by the Act: